Nicolas-93/RPN-Calculator/README.md

-# NPN Calculator
+# RPN Calculator

-This is a simple calculator that uses the NPN (Reverse Polish Notation) method to calculate the result of an expression.
+This is a simple calculator that uses the RPN (Reverse Polish Notation) method to calculate the result of an expression.

 ## Buiding the project